carolinevincent88/finalProject/README.md

 # finalProject

-Python and the Copilot extension are included in the devcontainer
+Python and the Copilot extensions are included in the devcontainer.
+All required libraries are included in the requirements.txt and will automatically be installed upon build.